 After nearly 40 years of fine art photography, the realistic concept of archival photography has vastly improved.
 It is my opinion that the word “archival” is used rather loosely in today's art reproduction mediums.
 To be honest, there are no color print mediums that will last forever.
-However, with regard to my open edition prints provided by my print provider, the inks and substrates that my print provider uses are considered archival.
-It allows for me to appropriately claim that "under normal viewing conditions" the prints would last you through your lifetime and beyond.
+However, concerning my open edition prints provided by my print provider, the inks and substrates that my print provider uses are considered archival.
+It allows me to appropriately claim that "under normal viewing conditions" the prints would last you through your lifetime and beyond.

-When pigment based “archival” inks became widely available in the early 2000’s print longevity vastly increased.
-It has been tested and claimed (in many cases) that 100 years or more could pass before noticeable fading will occur, if the print is displayed "under normal viewing conditions".
+When pigment-based “archival” inks became widely available in the early 2000’s print longevity vastly increased.
+It has been tested and claimed (in many cases) that 100 years or more could pass before noticeable fading will occur if the print is displayed "under normal viewing conditions".
 This is also true for my "Premium Limited Edition Art Prints.
-Their eventual longevity would be dependent upon the amount of light they are displayed in, and whether or not uv filtering framing glass or coatings are utilized.
+Their eventual longevity would be dependent upon the amount of light they are displayed in, and whether or not UV filtering framing glass or coatings are utilized.